 1949 - The Sibley W. Hoobler House, 2228 Belmont Road, Ann Arbor MI.
 Sold to S. Martin Lindenauer.

-1949 - The First Baptist Church Parsonage, 314 West Nelson, Midland MI.
+1949 - The First Baptist Church Parsonage, 314 West Nelson Street, Midland MI.
 Sold to Wickham Allen.
-Bottom photo from 2012, when the house was in disrepair.
+Sold in 2013 to Tad Sumner.

 1950 - The Ward House, Big Rapids MI.
 Unbuilt.

-1950 - The Sandwich Panel House #1, aka the Paul N. Sutton Residence, 4619 Concord Court, Midland MI.
+1950 - The Paul N. Sutton Residence, aka Sandwich Panel House #1, 4619 Concord Court, Midland MI.
+Sandwich panels were low density foam polyester coresused in panels for exterior walls, interior partitions, and roofs.
 Sold to Shannon K. Roller.
-Sandwich panels were low density foam polyester coresused in panels for exterior walls, interior partitions, and roofs.
-The wall panels were three feet six inches by eight feet with 1/4 inch plywood faces and a one and five-eighths inch thick core.

 1952 - The M. B. Goldberger Residence, 65 Davis Drive, Saginaw MI.
 Sold in 2006 to Joao and Kimberly Macedo.
 Sold in 2012 to Robert and Deborah Bula.

-1952 - The Lyle Colburn Residence, 512 West Meadowbrook, Midland MI.
+1952 - The Lyle Colburn Residence, 512 West Meadowbrook Drive, Midland MI.
 Sold to Mark and Carol McPherson.
 Sold in 2005 to Stelian and Mariana Grigoras.

-1952 - The Sandwich Panel House #2, aka Joseph James House, aka the Richard O. and Mary Whipple Residence, 4621 Concord Court, Midland MI.
+1952 - The Joseph James House, aka Sandwich Panel House #2, aka the Richard O. and Mary Whipple Residence, 4621 Concord Court, Midland MI.
 Sold to Bonnie Larson.
-Sold in 2003 to Robert Grzegorcyzk.
+Sold around 2000 to Robert Grzegorcyzk.
+Windows have been changed.

 1952 - The Thomas Dafoe Lakeside House.
 Unbuilt.